-Bologna, the capital of the picturesque Emilia-Romagna region in northern Italy, is a beautiful city known for its captivating history and fascinating attractions, which is sure to astound even the seasoned traveler.
+Bologna, the capital of the picturesque Emilia-Romagna region in northern Italy, is a beautiful city known for its captivating history and fascinating attractions, which are sure to astound even the seasoned traveler.
 Home to the oldest university in Europe, this medieval wonder also houses some of Italy’s most exquisite cuisines.
 Famed for its ancient towers, marvelous churches, and lengthy porticoes, Bologna boasts a well-preserved historical center thanks to its conservation and restoration policies, which began in the late 1970s.
-This charming city is also adjacent to many other quaint towns and ravishing villages, making it ideal for elating one-day trips.
-Read on to find out more about the exciting day trips from Bologna, Italy!
+If you are wondering about where to stay, hotels and vacation rentals are available in plentiful numbers here.
+For an indulgent stay, there are a great number of stunning boutique hotels as well.
+This charming city is also adjacent to many other quaint towns and ravishing villages, making it ideal for short getaways from Bologna.
+Read on to find out more about the top day trips from Bologna, Italy.

 Verona reminds us of the legendary Shakespeare’s play – Romeo and Juliet, but that’s not all to this magical place.
 Ravenna is just about two and a half hours from Bologna, with just a single train per day to the city.
 Once there, visit the picturesque Castelvecchio and immerse yourself in the rustic charms of this ethereal 14th-century historic fortress.
 Being one of the city’s most imposing buildings, this remarkable castle features seven towers, a castle keep, and four separate buildings, which are now home to a stunning museum of arts, sculpture, coins, and other fascinating artifacts, including paintings from North Italian masters.